Power cycling: Historical uses

-During the launch of the billion dollar AEHF-6 satellite on 26 March 2020 by an Atlas V rocket from Cape Canaveral Air Force Station, a hold was called at T-46 seconds due to hydraulic system not responding as expected.
+During the launch of the billion dollar AEHF-6 satellite on 26 March 2020 by an Atlas V rocket from Cape Canaveral Space Force Station in Florida, a hold was called at T-46 seconds due to hydraulic system not responding as expected.
 The launch crew turned it off and back on, and the launch proceeded normally.

 In 2023 the Interstellar Boundary Explorer spacecraft stopped responding to commands after an anomaly.
 When gentler techniques failed, NASA resorted to rebooting the spacecraft with the remote equivalent of a power cycle.